-Best 4K Streaming Media Devices of 2025
+Best 4K Streaming Media Devices of 2026, Tested by Experts

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 However, that still leaves a lot of people who need a streaming device to access online streaming services, from Amazon Prime and Netflix to Hulu and YouTube TV.
-In addition, plenty of us who have smart TVs decide to add a streaming device.
+Additionally, many of us who have smart TVs opt to add a streaming device.
 In my own home, four of our five smart TVs are connected to an Amazon Fire TV, Apple TV, or Roku streaming player.

 These add-on devices might outperform your smart TV’s built-in system, or they might offer features or services you can’t get from that TV.
 And if your smart TV is a few years old, you might find that the apps for streaming services you use are outdated or missing altogether.